Sebastianhju/Runeterra-5e/Runes.md

 ---

 ### First Strike  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/FirstStrike.png" Align=left width=25% height=25%>
 Whenever you deal damage against any creature that hasn't taken a turn in the combat yet you gain gold as shown on the table below.
-The target also takes additional damage equal to a tenth of the damage you dealt, rounded down.
+The target also takes additional damage equal to a tenth of the gold gained, rounded down.

 **First Strike Scaling**
 |Level|Hit Points|